-The Ohio State University Comprehensive Cancer Center – James Cancer Hospital is currently recruiting for disease specific clinical specialist pharmacists in the areas of Acute Leukemia (experience required), Hematology/Oncology Float (float between inpatient and outpatient setting), and Outpatient Neuroendocrine/GI Oncology.
+The Ohio State University Comprehensive Cancer Center – James Cancer Hospital is currently recruiting for disease specific clinical specialist pharmacists in the inpatient/outpatient setting.

 Description of institution/organization: The Ohio State University Comprehensive Cancer Center – James Cancer Hospital is ranked nationally as one of the top hospitals for cancer care, maintaining an “exceptional” rating –the highest descriptor given by the National Cancer Institute, and is the third largest cancer center in the nation.
 Our inpatient facility opened in December 2014, has 21 floors spanning 1.1 million square feet, revolutionizes the way cancer prevention and care are provided, with over 200 specialized oncologists and cancer researchers.
 The 336-bed adult cancer clinical care facility, including a 36-bed blood and marrow transplant unit, is a member of the National Comprehensive Cancer Network, the National Cancer Institute’s National Clinical Trial Network— notably one of only four centers funded by the NCI to conduct both Phase I and II clinical trials on novel anticancer drugs, achieved Magnet® designation for excellence in patient care, and is fully accredited by the Joint Commission, the American College of Surgeons Common on Cancer and the Foundation for the Accreditation of Cellular Therapy.
 The center includes five outpatient chemotherapy infusion clinics, dispensing an estimate of over 75,000 doses of chemotherapy annually.
 The Department of Pharmacy consists of inpatient and outpatient hematology/oncology clinical specialist pharmacists, pain and palliative medicine pharmacists, anti-coagulation pharmacists, cancer informatics pharmacists, medication assistance pharmacists, and Hematology/Oncology specialty practice pharmacy residents.